30 November 2017

-Corrade is a multi-purpose scripted agent (bot) written in C# that runs as a system daemon, without any graphical interface and stays connected to a Linden-based grid (either Second Life or OpenSim) while being controlled entirely from in-world LSL scripts or external scripts that can perform HTTP requests (such as PHP, Perl, etc...).
+Corrade is a multi-purpose scripted agent (bot) that runs under Windows as a service without any graphical interface and stays connected to a Linden-based grid (either Second Life or OpenSim) while being controlled entirely from in-world LSL scripts or external scripts that can perform HTTP requests (such as PHP, Perl, Node.JS etc...).
 We like to think of Corrade as a bridge, that gives access to viewer-commands to LSL scripts that would not normally be able to perform advanced actions.
 Corrade does not stop at providing viewer-commands to LSL scripts but bundles a whole load of tools that can be used to enhance the Second Life experience:

-The system is composed of an LSL part and a C# client which makes the bot flexible and easily configured for multiple users and groups.
+Corrade assumes an LSL part and a C# client which makes the bot flexible and easily configured for multiple users and groups.
 Each group configured in Corrade is identified by a password and has a certain processing quota.
-In Corrade, all actions are quantified and restricted by limits such that you can provide hosting for other people by adding their group in Corrade's configuration file.
+In Corrade, all actions are quantified and restricted by limits such that you can provide hosting to other people by adding their group in Corrade's configuration file.

 However, Corrade is not restricted to manipulating groups.
-It can get region statistics, query primitives for information, grab particles from any primitive, get the
+Corrade can retrieve region statistics, query primitives for information, grab particles from any primitive, get the

 UUID of textures on a primitive, teleport around to other regions, change the estate covenant, sit down and trigger an animation, talk in a group, in local chat, send instant messages, post to Twitter and Facebook, use its artificial intelligence module to converse with other avatars and many, many more functions to explore.
-Due to the notification feature, Corrade can also act as a relay, sending events such as group chat, instant messages, money balance changes over HTTP POST to either web-servers or in-world LSL scripts listening with
+Due to the notification feature, Corrade can also act as an asynchronous event catcher, sending events such as group chat, instant messages, money balance changes over HTTP POST to either web-servers or in-world LSL scripts listening to requests via

 Some people claim Corrade is the “best bot on the grid” - however, we beg to differ because we see Corrade as a different approach to scripted agents (bots).
 Here is a comparison of what we consider a “different approach” to other players in the industry: